mythril-forge/vanilla-spells/spells/level-1/ensnaring-strike.md

 If the target succeeds on the save, the vines shrivel away.

 While **restrained** by this spell, the target takes `1d6` piercing damage at the start of each of its turns.
-A creature **restrained** by the vines or one that can touch the creature can use its action to make a Strength check against your spell save DC.
+A creature **restrained** by the vines or one that can touch the creature can use its action to make a Strength Check against your Spell Save DC.
 On a success, the target is freed.

 ## At Higher Levels